chrishil1/ChromDL/readme.md

 - Tensorflow Addons (version 0.12.1)
 - Matplotlib (version 3.3.4)

-ChromDL was trained for 20 epochs, with each epoch took ~16 hours on a single core NVIDIA Tesla K80 GPU processor with 24 GB RAM.
+ChromDL was trained for 20 epochs, with each epoch taking ~16 hours on a single core NVIDIA Tesla K80 GPU processor with 24 GB RAM.

 ## Usage
 ### Data